rachellombardi/tutorial-python-bindings/README.md

 template_object['arguments'] = '$(my_variable)'
 ```

-We want to create a list of jobs where each job has a different value of `my_variable`.
+Now, we want to create a list of jobs where each job has a different value of `my_variable`.
 To do so, we are going to create a list object, where each item corresponds to the changes to the template `Submit` object for one job.

 Let's make the list, where you can create however many rows and use whatever values you want.